Sports Association Permitted to Publish Player Suspensions Online

-The plaintiff is a member of a sports club based in South Baden and a coach of its 2nd Bundesliga team.
-During a match of one of the club's teams in the youth league, in which a club player had been injured, a verbal altercation occurred between the plaintiff, who wanted to take care of him, and the coach of the opposing team, in the course of which the plaintiff slapped the coach in the face.
-The disciplinary committee of the competent sports association then imposed a fine of € 100.00 on the plaintiff for the assault and banned him from performing any official activity, inter alia within Baden-Württemberg, until 30 April 2009.
+The plaintiff is a member of a sports club based in Southern Baden and serves as the team manager for its 2nd Bundesliga team.
+During a youth league match involving a team from the club, where a club player was injured, a verbal altercation occurred between the plaintiff, who intended to attend to the injured player, and the opposing team's coach, during which the plaintiff slapped the coach.
+Subsequently, the disciplinary committee of the competent sports association imposed a fine of €100.00 on the plaintiff for the physical altercation and banned him from exercising any official activity, inter alia, within Baden-Württemberg until April 30, 2009.

-"14.04.2008 .....
-Youth League Assault on coach of visiting team Suspension until 30.04.2009 (for performing official duties) + fine".
+“14.04.2008 …… Youth League Violent assault on visiting team's coach Suspension until 30.04.2009 (for the exercise of official activities) + Fine”

 The publication of such penalty overviews on the homepage of the federation is expressly intended in the competition regulation there.